Plotting in R#

 ../../_images/70bfd18cceee0576e386db47f54fec4f426f0681839d1fe2d231f5276927e8b9.png

-Alternatively, we can provide a vector of colours, where the first colour will be the colour of the first point drawn, the second colour, the colour of the second point and so on.
+Alternatively, we can provide a vector of colours, where the first colour will be the colour of the first point drawn, the second colour will be the colour of the second point, and so on.
 This vector does have to be the same length as the number of points.
-For example if we provide a vector of three colours, this will recycled until all the points have been pointed.
+For example, if we provide a vector of three colours, this will be recycled until all the points have been pointed.

 %%R